Vegan Apple Pie

 A hand holds a brush, adding vegan egg was to the unbaked pie crust.

-For a vegan gluten-free apple pie, use a gluten-free pie crust and use gluten-free flour for the filling.
+For a vegan gluten-free apple pie, use a gluten-free pie crust and gluten-free flour for the filling.

 Resting the Pie